 Our final stop was a spring water collection point.
-The site consists of a "spring box," which collects the water fresh from the spring, treatment assembly, which includes adding chlorine for purification, and then a connection to a five-mile, gravity-based line to the utility's distribution network.
-The spring box is a concrete box with a gravel bottom through which the spring water filters up from its source.
-A PT-500 sits on the gravel, measuring the depth of the water in the box.
-Even though the spring box is filled with fresh water, the PT-500 has a cage to protect the diaphragm from the gravel it is resting on.
-The output of the PT-500 is crucial for maintaining positive pressure in the system, preventing treated water from flowing back into the spring and its overflow into the river a couple hundred feet away.
+The site consists of a "spring box," which collects fresh spring water, treatment assembly, which includes adding chlorine for purification, and then a connection to a five-mile, gravity-based line to the utility's distribution network.
+The spring box is a concrete box with a gravel bottom that filters the spring water from its source.
+A PT-500 sits on the gravel, measuring the depth of the spring water in the box.
+Even though the spring box is full of fresh spring water, the PT-500 has a cage on which it rests to protect the diaphragm from the gravel it is resting on.
+The output of the PT-500 is crucial for maintaining positive pressure in the system, preventing treated water from flowing back into the spring and its overflow into the river a couple of hundred feet away.

 Pressure Sensors and Displays For a Chlorine System

 An APG PT-L1 pressure transmitter with 4-20 mA output monitors the pressure in the chlorine system.

 The same APG PT-L1 pressure transmitter with the two pumps of the chlorine system.